Reassessing Code Authorship Attribution in the Era of Language Models: Results

+Models tend to perform better with longer code snippets, as the mean and median lengths of incorrectly attributed samples are notably shorter than those correctly attributed.
+We analyzed model performance across seven token length brackets: $\leq$ 50, 51-100, 101-200, 201-500, 501-1000, 1001-2000, and 2001-4000 (Figure~\ref{fig:length-brackets-performance}).
+All models show improved accuracy with longer code, but patterns differ by architecture.
+BERT-based models (CodeBERT, GraphCodeBERT, UniXcoder, ContraBERT variants) demonstrate relatively stable performance across lengths, with 10-20\% point improvements from shortest to longest brackets.
+Large models (CodeLlama, DeepSeek) show greater length sensitivity, with 20-30+ percentage point gains, stabilizing around 200-500 tokens.
+This findings show that code snippets should contain at least 200 tokens for reliable attribution using larger models.

 Another key observation from Table~\ref{tab:language-wise-results} is that having more training data does not necessarily improve \Accuracy{}.
 For example, \cpp{} accounts for the largest proportion of samples (62.19\%) in the \LeetCode{} dataset, yet the average \Accuracy{} of \LLMsS{} is only 64\%.
-In contrast, with just 2.01\% of the dataset, \csharp{} achieves a significantly higher average \Accuracy{} of 94\%.
+In contrast, with just 2.01\% of the dataset, \csharp{} achieves a significantly higher \Accuracy{} of 94\%.
 The reason for this discrepancy is that when more developers solve a problem using the same language, the solutions exhibit \textit{less stylometric variation}, making authorship attribution more difficult. ~ For example, the \cpp{} solutions to the \textit{Power of Two} problem~\cite{LeetCodePowerOfTwo} are among the most misattributed samples in our results.
 This problem has two main solutions with different time complexities: \( O(\log N) \) and \( O(1) \).
 Since the \( O(\log N) \) solution is less efficient, most users opt for the \( O(1) \) approach, leading to highly similar solutions.
 As a result, the uniformity in coding patterns reduces distinguishable stylometric differences, making it harder for \LLMsS{} to correctly attribute authorship.
+We also measure JS divergence in CPP and C\# samples to quantify stylometric variation.
+Our results show that CPP samples' JS divergence is lower than C\#.
+For example, As JS divergence increases from 0.26 (C++) to 0.58 (C\#), accuracy increases from 0.72 to 0.95.

 A correlation analysis between the number of samples per author and \Accuracy{} reveals a weak but statistically significant correlation (0.17).
 Although it is generally expected that authors with more samples would have higher attribution accuracy, the lack of strong correlation suggests that \textit{having more samples does not necessarily aid authorship attribution when stylometric variation is low}.